State Street Corp Acquires 43,435 Shares of Falcon Minerals Co. (NASDAQ:FLMN)

 State Street Corp increased its holdings in Falcon Minerals Co.
-(NASDAQ:FLMN) by 5.7% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 805,744 shares of the company’s stock after purchasing an additional 43,435 shares during the quarter.
-State Street Corp owned approximately 0.93% of Falcon Minerals worth $4,093,000 at the end of the most recent reporting period.
+(NASDAQ:FLMN) by 5.7% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 805,744 shares of the company’s stock after buying an additional 43,435 shares during the period.
+State Street Corp owned 0.93% of Falcon Minerals worth $4,093,000 as of its most recent SEC filing.

-Several other institutional investors have also modified their holdings of the stock.
-Nuveen Asset Management LLC grew its stake in shares of Falcon Minerals by 1.5% in the second quarter.
-Nuveen Asset Management LLC now owns 187,941 shares of the company’s stock worth $955,000 after purchasing an additional 2,688 shares during the last quarter.
-Marshall Wace LLP bought a new stake in shares of Falcon Minerals in the second quarter worth $154,000.
-Renaissance Technologies LLC grew its stake in shares of Falcon Minerals by 76.4% in the second quarter.
-Renaissance Technologies LLC now owns 500,700 shares of the company’s stock worth $2,544,000 after purchasing an additional 216,800 shares during the last quarter.
-Northern Trust Corp grew its stake in shares of Falcon Minerals by 3.6% in the second quarter.
-Northern Trust Corp now owns 390,162 shares of the company’s stock worth $1,981,000 after purchasing an additional 13,716 shares during the last quarter.
-Finally, Jump Financial LLC bought a new stake in shares of Falcon Minerals in the second quarter worth $113,000.
-29.20% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Nisa Investment Advisors LLC bought a new position in Falcon Minerals in the 2nd quarter worth approximately $83,000.
+Nuveen Asset Management LLC raised its position in Falcon Minerals by 1.5% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 187,941 shares of the company’s stock worth $955,000 after purchasing an additional 2,688 shares during the period.
+Penserra Capital Management LLC bought a new stake in Falcon Minerals in the 2nd quarter worth $70,000.
+CX Institutional bought a new stake in Falcon Minerals in the 2nd quarter worth $64,000.
+Finally, CWA Asset Management Group LLC bought a new stake in Falcon Minerals in the 2nd quarter worth $185,000.
+29.20% of the stock is owned by institutional investors.

-Several brokerages recently weighed in on FLMN.
-Jonestrading reissued a “buy” rating and issued a $11.00 price objective on shares of Falcon Minerals in a research note on Friday, October 1st.
-TheStreet raised shares of Falcon Minerals from a “d” rating to a “c” rating in a research report on Monday, August 23rd.
-Zacks Investment Research cut shares of Falcon Minerals from a “buy” rating to a “hold” rating in a research report on Wednesday, November 24th.
-Piper Sandler upped their price target on shares of Falcon Minerals from $5.00 to $6.50 and gave the company an “overweight” rating in a research report on Wednesday, October 13th.
-Finally, Wells Fargo & Company reaffirmed an “overweight” rating and set a $8.00 price target on shares of Falcon Minerals in a research report on Thursday, September 30th.
-One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $7.88.

-Falcon Minerals (NASDAQ:FLMN) last announced its quarterly earnings data on Wednesday, November 3rd.
-The company reported $0.11 earnings per share for the quarter, beating the consensus estimate of $0.08 by $0.03.
-Falcon Minerals had a net margin of 14.63% and a return on equity of 3.77%.
-The firm had revenue of $19.21 million for the quarter, compared to analyst estimates of $19.50 million.
-During the same quarter in the prior year, the business earned $0.01 earnings per share.
-Equities research analysts forecast that Falcon Minerals Co. will post 0.14 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 8th.
-Stockholders of record on Tuesday, November 23rd will be issued a dividend of $0.155 per share.
-The ex-dividend date is Monday, November 22nd.
-This represents a $0.62 annualized dividend and a dividend yield of 12.84%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 8th.
+Investors of record on Tuesday, November 23rd will be paid a dividend of $0.155 per share.
+The ex-dividend date of this dividend is Monday, November 22nd.
+This represents a $0.62 annualized dividend and a yield of 12.84%.
 This is a positive change from Falcon Minerals’s previous quarterly dividend of $0.15.
-Falcon Minerals’s dividend payout ratio is currently 387.50%.
+Falcon Minerals’s payout ratio is presently 387.50%.

+A number of brokerages have issued reports on FLMN.
+Zacks Investment Research lowered shares of Falcon Minerals from a “buy” rating to a “hold” rating in a report on Wednesday, November 24th.
+Piper Sandler raised their price target on shares of Falcon Minerals from $5.00 to $6.50 and gave the stock an “overweight” rating in a report on Wednesday, October 13th.
+Jonestrading reissued a “buy” rating and issued a $11.00 price target on shares of Falcon Minerals in a report on Friday, October 1st.
+TheStreet raised shares of Falcon Minerals from a “d” rating to a “c” rating in a research note on Monday, August 23rd.
+Finally, Wells Fargo & Company reaffirmed an “overweight” rating and set a $8.00 target price on shares of Falcon Minerals in a research note on Thursday, September 30th.
+One research analyst has rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, Falcon Minerals currently has an average rating of “Buy” and an average target price of $7.88.

 Falcon Minerals Corp. engages in the provision of oil and gas minerals.
 It also owns mineral, royalty, and over-riding royalty interests in the Eagle Ford and Austin Chalk in Karnes County, DeWitt County, and Gonzales County Texas.
 The company was founded by Daniel C. Herz on June 13, 2016 and is headquartered in New York, NY.